GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 **Creature Type**: Korventennain are Humanoids.

 **Size**: Korventennain stand between 9' and 10' tall.
 They can weigh between 400-600 pounds.
-They are large creatures.
+They are great creatures.

 **Hitpoints**: Korventennain have 6 Hitpoints.